Territory

 Lunenburg

 The port town of Lunenburg lies on the western part of Mahone Bay, the harbor still holds all sorts of seaworthy vessels from tiny dingies to fishing boats and even swift schooners.
 Tourism was one of Lunenburg's main sources of income in the reign of humans and that still shows with the number of restaurants, inns, hotels and shops that use to serve the tourist trade.
 From the Fisheries Museum of the Atlantic, and HB Studios, to the Lunenburg Opera House there's something for everyone.
+Quite a few buildings were destroyed during the Red Star's fall.

 The Fairy Lights

 Located between Lunenburg and the western border of the kingdom, there are large fields in the woods.
 In the spring and summer, wild flowers erupt in the fields with bright colors abound from the species brought from Europe decades ago.
 When darkness sets in during the warm months, fireflies rise up and fill the fields with small lights as they enjoy the weather.
 One of the fields houses a gazebo and old wooden love seat swing.
 A path of cobble stone leads to nowhere, giving base to the story that the fairies built the gazebo and swing as a gift to those who loved the Fairy Lights.
+The Meteor caused the destruction of part of the gazebo.
+The base and supports stand but the roof was blown clean off and now litters the area.

 Calico Grove